NEW BOOKS • • • All of Sanora Babb's work is now in print!

 A clear-eyed and unsentimental story of the Dunne family as they struggle to survive in the Oklahoma Panhandle while never losing faith in themselves.
-Even when they flee to California and face even worse circumstances as migrant workers.
-Written with empathy for their plight, this powerful narrative is based upon the author’s firsthand experiences of the dust storms and migrant camps in California.
+Even when they flee the Dust Bowl to California and face even worse circumstances as migrant workers.
+Written with empathy for their plight, this powerful narrative is based upon the author’s firsthand experiences of the dust storms and migrant camps in California in the late 1930s.

 The Lost Traveler

-This novel of a gambler and his family has many autobiographical echoes.
+This novel of a gambler and his family is almost entirely autobiographical.
 The father, a complex and magnetic man, is portrayed from the perspective of his willful and proud daughter Robin.
-This rich character study of the classic American individualist also presents a picture, rare at the time of its original publication, of a brave, self-reliant young woman.
+This rich character study of the classic American individualist also presents a picture, rare at the time of its original publication (1958), of a brave, self-reliant young woman.

 On the Dirty Plate Trail: Remembering the Dust Bowl Refugee Camps